Pseudo-Bayesian Optimization: Related Works

 \textbf{Other Approaches}.
 There are a variety of other works to speed up the computation of BO.
 One way is to leverage batch acquisition function, by proposing points in batch to be evaluated at once.
 Ensemble Bayesian Optimization \cite{wang2018batched} employs an ensemble of additive GPs as well as a batch acquisition function to scale BO to tens of thousands of observations.
 Other batch acquisition functions are proposed \cite{chevalier2013fast, wang2020parallel, shah2015parallel, wu2016parallel, gonzalez2016batch}.
 Another line of works focus on dimension reduction, such as BOCK \cite{oh2018bock} and HeSBO \cite{nayebi2019framework}.
 Recently, TuRBO \cite{eriksson2019scalable} is proposed to incorporate BO with the trust region method and batch acquisition through Thompson sampling \cite{thompson1933likelihood}.
 In terms of implementation, GPyTorch \cite{gardner2018gpytorch} scales GP computation to thousands of queries, with conjugate descent to solve linear systems and Lanczos process to approximate the log-determinant.
-By leveraging hardware development, BoTorch \cite{balandat2020botorch} is invented as the state-of-the-art implementation of BO, speeding up the computation of acquisition with Monte Carlo sampling, sample average approximation (SAA) and computational technologies like auto-differentiation and parallel computation on CPU and GPU. \\
+By leveraging hardware development, BoTorch \cite{balandat2020botorch} is invented as the state-of-the-art implementation of BO, speeding up the computation of acquisition with Monte Carlo sampling, sample average approximation (SAA) and computational technologies like auto-differentiation and parallel computation on CPUs and GPUs.

-As explained in our introduction, the above approaches are empirically attractive but most of them lack theoretical analysis.
-To this end, even the basic consistency, i.e., whether the algorithm converges properly or not, is not well-understood.
-A main goal of this work is to provide an axiomatic framework that could help supply basic theoretical convergence guarantee without expending specialized efforts into analyzing each algorithms one-by-one under specific settings.
-Moreover, as a by-product of our PseudoBO framework, we also investigate simple and cheap algorithms that can perform competitively against these benchmarks.
+As explained in our introduction, the above approaches are practically oriented, in the sense that they are empirically attractive but can lack theoretical guarantee even on basic consistency.
+A contribution from our PseudoBO framework is our investigation of simple and cheap algorithms that can perform competitively against these benchmarks, while at the same time exhibit consistency guarantee.
 Furthermore, we also note that PseudoBO is not meant to separate from the above works, in the sense that these developed tools can be combined with PseudoBO to offer better performance or accelerate the computation even more.
-For example, our experiments (in Section \ref{sec:experiments}) include the combination with Trust Region to achieve higher scalability like in TuRBO, and the inner optimization of AF via Sobel sequence.